Visiting Wieliczka Salt Mine Near Krakow

 Our tour departed from Krakow, you go to the meeting point, and from there, you go by bus to the Wieliczka Salt Mines.

-The tour lasts about four hours and can be done in English and Spanish.
+The tour lasts about four hours and can be done in English, French, Italian and Spanish.
 Book it here.

-Next time I would like to do the expedition type mining itinerary with work clothes, a helmet, and a lamp and live a different experience.
+Next time I want to do the expedition-type mining itinerary with work clothes, a helmet, and a lamp and live a different experience.

 In case you are interested, the itinerary starts by going down the oldest existing well in Wieliczka: the Regis well.
 An experienced guide, called a master miner, oversees the expedition.